EosLatino/grant-framework/applications/eoslatino.md

 ## Future Plans

-> Please include here:

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+Recruit users in the community to work with this project.Increase the number of translations.Write articles that provide elemental and important information about updating and improvements of all projects in the community.Supports many languages.Provide support through conduct workshops.Create a Website.

 ## Additional Information

-**How did you hear about the Grants Program?** EOS Network Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** EOS Network Foundation Website

-> Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.